bbauska/ibm-intermediate-web-dev/README.md

     web documents and materials.
   - A Digital Asset Management System (DAMS) focuses on the customer experience (CX).
 It enables the correct delivery of content to the users and centralizes assets, content, workflows, and operations.
-And an
+And,
   - Enterprise Content Management System (ECMS) collects, stores, delivers, and manages unstructured data, enables delivery of the correct content to targeted audiences, and archives files after a set time.